Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 #### **Step 2: Deploy policy definition template**

-Execute `Azure DevOps Policy pipeline` to automatically deploy the policy definition.
+Execute `Azure DevOps Policy pipeline` to deploy.
 The policy definition will be deployed to the `top level management group`.

 > Deploying the policy definition does not put it in effect.
 You must either [create a new policy set](#new-custom-policy-set-definition--assignment) or [update an existing policy set](#update-custom-policy-set-definition--assignment) to put it in effect.